 - The Bookseller (9) holds supplies of the simpler books needed by magic users; but it won’t sell the more advanced books which can be found only in the dungeon.

 So… You’re back to town alive?
 Very good 🙂 If not – just start a new character.
-Eventually you’ll make these round-trips between town and dungeon, gradually deeper… So, if you are alive after visiting the dungeon, you may try to find way to town (to real town, not to a tavern in which you first time appeared) – it’s somewhere on the north.
+Eventually you’ll make these round-trips between town and dungeon, gradually deeper… So, if you survive the dungeon, you can try to find your way back to town (the real town, not the tavern where you first appeared) – it’s somewhere on the north.
 There you could buy new items with that money you earned.
-Many people buys the items like:
+Many people buy items like:

 - potion of Cure Serious Wounds: cures HP, confusion, blindness, etc. You could also buy its lesser sister – Cure Light Wounds, they are alright for <10 level.